enigmaneering/hello-world/enigma0/evolution5/E0S0 - Swizzling Licks.md

     ...
     []any {x, y, focused} = swizzle(w, X, Y, HasFocus())

-What I aim to introduce is a new keyword to Go - `swizzle` - which takes in several parameters.
+I'd like to introduce you to a new Go keyword - `swizzle` - which takes in several parameters.
 The first is the target to perform swizzling off of, and the remaining are a variadic of named identifiers.
 If the identifier is simply _named,_ it's returned as is - including methods!
 Meaning, if you'd like to _not_ invoke `HasFocus()` and return a callable _function_ to it - you can do exactly that